DOSull/Spatial-Analysis-and-Modelling/labs/week-03/00-introducing-spatstat.md

 ## What is `spatstat`
 A user guide for **`spatstat`** is [available here](http://spatstat.org/resources/spatstatJSSpaper.pdf)

-For our purposes, what you really need to know is that `spatstat` is the most powerful tool around for doing point pattern analysis.
+For our purposes, what you really need to know is that `spatstat` is the most powerful tool around for doing *point pattern analysis*.

 Consequently you can use `spatstat` to generate a wide variety of point patterns using a range of point processes.
 Among these are the following *R* commands